laurisvan/request-promise-lite/README.md

   ✓ Throws connections to non-existing hosts as ConnectionError ✓ Throws ConnectionError when client aborted
   ✓ Throws ConnectionError when server aborted
-  ✓ Throws ConnectionError on other errors
+  ✓ Throws ConnectionError when the timeout is expired ✓ Throws ConnectionError on other errors
   ✓ Throws HTTP on HTTP Error code responses 4xx-5xx
   ✓ Throws ParseError when requesting JSON, but getting sth else (259ms)